 This means the chemo is put right into your bladder.
 This may be done for early stage bladder cancers that are only on the inside lining of the bladder.
 It might be used before or after surgery that removes tumors from the bladder wall.
 Intravesical chemo mainly affects the cells in your bladder that are in contact with the chemo medicine.
 It's less likely to harm other cells in your body.
 This means there are fewer side effects.

 You may get this type of chemo in your healthcare provider’s office or outpatient clinic.
 The chemo is put into your bladder through a soft, flexible tube (called a catheter).
-It's left in for 2 hours.
+It's left in for about two hours.
 It's then removed through the catheter or you urinate to pass the medicine out into a toilet.

 The medicines most often used for intravesical chemo are: